 A disadvantage to softened water is health related, so you also have to consider this factor.
 Softened water contains large amounts of sodium which is a salt-based mineral.
 This may be a disadvantage to people with existing heart problems like stroke, high blood pressure and other circulatory diseases.

 Softened water is also not advisable for watering plants and gardens.
 The salt produced by commercial water softeners cuts off the flow of water into plant cells and can cause your plants and lawn to literally die of thirst.
+That way you may get a great salt free water softeners.

 Another disadvantage to using a water softening system is the cost of buying the device and maintaining it.
 Installing one in your home can cost from $400 to up to a thousand dollars depending on the type of system your household needs.
 You will also be tasked with refilling the system with salt regularly.
 Softeners can also raise your energy bills as they run on electricity.